Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: A. Tunable Magnetic Ground States and Frustration Levels

 \section{A. Tunable Magnetic Ground States and Frustration Levels}

-In pyrochlore iridates $R_2$Ir$_2$O$_7$, both $R^{3+}$ and Ir$^{4+}$ ions form interconnected networks of corner-sharing tetrahedra, as illustrated in Fig. \ref{Fig1a}.
+In pyrochlore iridates $R_2$Ir$_2$O$_7$ ($R =$ Ho, Dy), both $R^{3+}$ and Ir$^{4+}$ ions form interconnected networks of corner-sharing tetrahedra, as illustrated in Fig. \ref{Fig1a}.
 The Ir$^{4+}$ sublattice forms AIAO antiferromagnetic order below $T_N \sim 130$ K, while the $R^{3+}$ moments typically order into a 2I2O spin ice configuration at $T \sim 1$ K. The disparity in these ordering temperatures results in the Ir$^{4+}$ moments acting as a static antiferromagnetic background field \( H_{\text{loc}}\) on the $R^{3+}$ sublattice via $d$–$f$ exchange coupling.

-To quantitatively investigate the magnetic frustrations in pyrochlore iridates, we systematically vary $H_\text{loc}$ and model the system using a classical nearest-neighbor pseudo-Ising Hamiltonian \cite{Lefrançois2017}:
+The large ($\sim10 \mu_\text{B}$) $R^{3+}$ moments are strongly constrained by crystal-field and spin–orbit interactions to align along the local $\langle 111 \rangle$ axes, making a classical two-state Ising description an appropriate framework \cite{Bramwell2001,Lefrançois2017}.
+To quantitatively investigate the magnetic frustrations in pyrochlore iridates, we follow the classical nearest-neighbor pseudo-Ising Hamiltonian established for $R_2$Ir$_2$O$_7$ ($R =$ Ho, Dy) \cite{Lefrançois2017} and systematically vary $H_\text{loc}$:

 where $\sigma_i = \pm 1$ represents the pseudo-Ising spins of $R^{3+}$ ions, and $\sigma_\alpha$ denotes the frozen AIAO-ordered spins of the Ir$^{4+}$ sublattice which is treated as a static background.
 The first term denotes the nearest-neighbor interactions among the $R^{3+}$ spins, while the second term indicates the interactions between $R^{3+}$ spins $\sigma_i$ and the static $\mathrm{Ir}^{4+}$ background spins $\sigma_\alpha$.
 We perform Monte Carlo simulations using the Metropolis algorithm \cite{Lefrançois2017, Miao2020, Timsina2024} by evolving the $R^{3+}$ spin configurations, with the Ir$^{4+}$ sublattice held fixed throughout.